How your piercing heals is your responsibility!

-We recommend you spray saline on a Q-tip and gently clean away any lymph (crusties) from the area 3-4 times a day for at least the first 6-8 weeks.
+We recommend you spray saline on a Q-tip and gently clean away any fluid, dried fluid, or debris from the area 3-4 times a day for at least the first 6-8 weeks.
 Be sure to dry the area with a dry Q-tip after.
 Do not leave your piercing wet.
 If your piercing is still producing crust after this time period, continue cleaning the area.
 Continue to clean once a day as long as you have the piercing.
-It is important to eat a healthy diet and keep your body hydrated while healing.
+Most piercings take up to a year to fully heal.

 -We advise rinsing your piercing daily in the shower to ensure soap or shampoo is not trapped in the area.
 Avoid pools, hot tubs, and the ocean for a minimum of 2 weeks.
 Rinse your piercing with freshwater after submerging in any pool or ocean water.
 Be sure to dry the area with dry Q-tips after rinsing.

 Do NOT Use:

-Rubbing Alcohol, Hydrogen Peroxide, Bactine, Soaps, Ear Care Solutions, or Neosporin.
+Homemade Salt Solutions, Rubbing Alcohol, Hydrogen Peroxide, Bactine, Soaps, Ear Care Solutions, Tea Tree Oil, or Neosporin.
 These products are too harsh for piercings and will cause drying, irritation, redness, soreness, swelling, and will prolong the healing process.
 We do not need to disinfect the inside of our skin, only gently remove fluid draining from the piercing.
 If it will burn, sting, or irritate your eyes, it will do the same to your piercing.

 Do Not Touch Your Piercing

 Handling your piercing is the leading cause of physical or bacterial irritation.
 Do not touch or move your piercing while it is dry or crusty.
 This can scratch the inside of the piercing.
 Avoid make-up, moisturizers, or any other products in the piercing area.